ilbagatto/scaliger/README.md

 You may follow the standard Github procedures or, in case you are not comfortable with them, just send your suggestions to the author by email.

+## Sources

+The formulae were adopted from the following sources:

+* _Peter Duffett-Smith, "Astronomy With Your Personal Computer", Cambridge University Press, 1997_
+* _Jean Meeus, "Astronomical Algorithms", 2d edition, Willmann-Bell, 1998_
+* _J.L.Lawrence, "Celestial Calculations", The MIT Press, 2018_

 ## Footnotes